apache/metron/metron-contrib/Metron-041SingleNodeEC2Vagrant/README.md

 #### What is this **not** good for?

 * This single node is **not** intended for processing anything beyond the most basic, low volume work loads.
+For high volumes your experience might be poor you are not using least an m5.4xlarge instance for a single node.

 * Additional services should **not** be installed along side Metron in this VM.